 The Headteacher, Deputy Headteacher and SENCo meet termly to discuss the needs of children with SEN. The SENCo also meets with class teachers and additional support and resources are allocated accordingly.
 This is reviewed termly to judge whether the support is having an impact or whether new interventions need to be tried.
-The IDPs are pivotal in this review process.
+It is also important to build in time for consolidation of learning from an intervention so breaks are also part of this process.
+The half termly IDPs are pivotal in this review process.
 We track all of our interventions to ensure that they are providing a good level of impact for our children.
 If an intervention is not providing adequate returns after a suitable time period, we change it.